Mont-Tremblant National Park: Wildlife

 There are 40 species of mammals in the park.
 The more easily observable are the moose, the deer, the eastern wolf, the red fox, the black bear, the hare, the red squirrel, the Canadian beaver, the muskrat, the river otter and the mink.
 Eleven of these species are likely to be designated threatened or vulnerable.
-The eastern wolf is a subspecies of wolf frequenting the park and the emblem of the park.
+The eastern wolf is a species of wolf frequenting the park and the emblem of the park.
 According to estimates, the park might have four or five packs of eastern wolves, and a total eastern wolf population of about 35.
 The park wolves mainly hunt beaver, moose and deer, which constitute the major part of their diet.

 The diversity of birds is much larger with 194 species, including 25 species of warblers.
 Also present are ruffed grouse, new world sparrows, thrushes, nuthatches, woodpeckers and jays.
 Birds of prey includes great horned owl, barred owl, hawk species including broad-winged and sharp-shinned, bald eagle, and osprey.
 Of these species, only the bald eagle is considered vulnerable.The park is used as a staging area for the Canada goose.

 The park also includes seven species of reptiles and fourteen species of amphibians, mostly associated with the aquatic environment.
 It contains, among others, bullfrog, green frog, newt, water snake, wood turtle and painted turtle.
 The wood turtle is listed as vulnerable in Quebec; and water snakes and pickerel frog are likely to be designated threatened or vulnerable.

 Finally, there are 29 species of fish in the park, the main species being the brook trout, which prefer oxygenated headwater lakes, and pike, which prefer warmer waters.